• Skip to primary navigation

 false

-How to User Equals() Method In Java String Class?
+How do you use the Equals() Method in Java String Class?

-The above program shows that when two String objects are compared using the equals () method, it returns a result of true or false based on the content of the String objects.
+The above program shows that when two String objects are compared using the equals () method, it returns a true or false result based on the content of the String objects.
 This is because the String class has overridden the equals () method.

 package com.softwaretestingo.basic;